scipy-conference/scipy_proceedings/papers/arnold/divisi.rst

 .. figure:: divisi2_classes.png

-   Relationships between the main classes in Divisi 2.0, as well as some externally-defined classes.
+   Relationships between the main classes in Divisi 2.0, as well as some externally-defined classes. :label:`classes`

-Figure 1 shows the relationships between classes in Divisi2.
+Figure :ref:`classes` shows the relationships between classes in Divisi2.
 The yellow-highlighted classes are the ones that are intended to be instantiated.
 The core representations use multiple inheritance: for example, the properties of a SparseMatrix are separately defined by the fact that it is sparse and the